Issues related to microbiology, environmental monitoring, and pathogen control still occupy a primary focus for the coming year in food safety.

 We checked in again with processors to find out more about how FSMA compliance has affected their operations, costs, and the biggest issues they say that they still face.

 Complexities of exemptions, policies, guidance, extended deadlines, and enforcement discretion can stump even food regulatory experts.

-An expert panel was convened to address some of the more critical questions regarding the implementation of this new regulation.
+Food Safety Magazine convened an expert panel to address some of the more critical questions regarding the implementation of the Food Safety Modernization Act.